 Gray Lee ’25 publishes debut poetry collection

-In the summer of 2025, Gray Lee ’25 agreed to publish their first poetry chapbook, Becoming, a bold step in a writing journey shaped by mentorship, community and creativity.
-With guidance from professors, editors and fellow writers, the senior English major and creative writing minor at Lenoir-Rhyne University combined workshops, internships and dedication to make this defining accomplishment a reality.
+In the summer of 2025, senior English major and creative writing minor Gray Lee ’25 agreed to publish the first poetry chapbook, Becoming, marking a bold step in a writing journey shaped by mentorship, community and creativity.
+The accomplishment grew out of workshops, internships and a steadfast dedication to the craft.

 “I write because I have to,” Lee explained.
 “Sometimes I feel like a soda bottle that’s been shaken up and can’t take the lid off.
 Writing removes the lid and lets me get my thoughts in order, to express myself the way I actually want to.”